Supporting our Community

 The estate supports our local schools, such as Stapleford School, whose main building has been provided rent free for many years.
 By tradition the school presents a summer rose to the Abel Smith family every June.
 Our support to schools is also offered through Discovery Days on the estate and in partnership with Countryside Learning, a charity that brings children to the countryside to learn about food and nature.
 Recently the estate was pleased to donate iPads for learning to Tonwell School.

 The estate has a long record of supporting Hertfordshire scouts.
 Lt Col Abel H Smith was the founding Chairman of the Hertford District Scout Association and this forged a long-standing link between Woodhall and the scouts.
-We provide the Scout Hut in Watton-at-Stone for £1 a year and regularly host scout camps and activities on the estate.
+We provide the Scout Hut site in Watton-at-Stone for £1 a year and regularly host scout camps and activities on the estate.

 The estate has supported the churches in the estate’s benefice for many years, both financially and practically.
 The Abel Smith family restored Watton Church in circa 1860, likewise Stapleford Church and Sacombe Church.
 Bramfield Church was also enlarged by the family at around the same time.
 More recently the estate contributed to a new heating system at Watton Church.
 We continue to lend our support where possible, particularly in relation to upkeep and church event parking.